Adding Files to your Zotero Library

 Child versus Standalone Attachment Files

-If you have linked files and you are using Zotero on multiple computers, it is a good idea to set the linked attachment base directory so that linked files can be correctly found on each computer.
+If you sync linked files using an external tool (Dropbox, etc.) for use on multiple computers, it is a good idea to set the linked attachment base directory so that the files can be found by Zotero on each computer even if the containing folder is at a different location in the filesystem.

 Adding Files via the Browser